pubnub/js-chat/README.md

 Chat SDK offers a set of handy methods to create your own feature-rich chat or add a chat to your existing application.

-## Supported frameworks
+## Supported platforms

 Chat SDK is written in TypeScript and relies on the existing [JavaScript SDK](https://www.pubnub.com/docs/sdks/javascript).

-It's framework-agnostic and lets you build a chat app using any JavaScript-based framework, like:
+It's framework-agnostic and lets you build a client- or server-side chat app using any JavaScript-based framework, like:

 - React
 - React Native
 - Vue
 - Angular
+- Nest or Express

 ## Features